How to Get Contracts: Everything You Need to Know

 In addition to using the online resources, you should also make sure that plenty of information about your services is available to potential clients.
 Share a detailed description of your company's services and come up with a list of potential individuals and companies that could use what your business offers.

 If you need help understanding how to get contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.